 - On-campus positions, as well as local community service positions, are available.

 - Work-study is awarded as you apply for a position.

 - The actual amount of work-study depends upon other aid that you have already received or are scheduled to receive.

 - To learn more about the work-study program, contact your financial aid counselor.

-Career Services wants to help students in all areas of their career, including looking for jobs while you are attending school.
+Career Services wants to help students in all areas of their careers, including looking for jobs while they are attending school.
 For general information about Career Services, please visit their site.